The Surprising Blue Lava in Indonesia's Ijen Crater

 Background and Discovery

 The Ijen volcano contains an active crater lake, Kawah Ijen.
-This lake contains not only some of the world’s most acidic water but also immense amounts of sulfur.
+This lake includes some of the world’s most acidic water and immense amounts of sulfur.
 The phenomenon that draws curious eyes worldwide was first brought into mainstream focus around 2013 through photographs by French photographer Olivier Grunewald.
+His stunning images, captured during nighttime expeditions to the volcano, revealed rivers of electric-blue fire cascading down the mountainside, creating an almost extraterrestrial scene.

-For decades, Professional scientists have known that sulfur can burn with a blue flame under certain conditions.
-But seeing glowing azure “lava” splintering into the darkness for most people worldwide seemed nothing short of magical.
+Professional scientists have known for decades that sulfur can burn with a blue flame under certain conditions.
+But seeing glowing azure “lava” splintering into the darkness seemed nothing short of magical for most people worldwide.
+Local miners, however, have been familiar with this phenomenon for generations.
+Working in hazardous conditions, these miners have witnessed the blue flames as part of their daily reality while extracting sulfur from the volcano’s crater.

 Cultural and Environmental Significance